Skip to content

 Marten by default while creating new object tries to use default constructor.
 Default constructor doesn't have to be public, might be also private or protected.

-If class does not have the default constructor then it creates an uninitialized object (see here for more info)
+If class does not have the default constructor then it creates an uninitialized object (see the Microsoft documentation for more info)

 Because of that, no member initializers will be run so all of them need to be initialized in the event handler methods.